 Zombie Universe (Earth-2149)

 In the Marvel Zombies story line, little is detailed about Rogue’s life before the zombie plague arrived on Earth-2149, however it can be presumed that it followed much the same path as her Earth-616 counterpart.
-The most probable cause was the zombified Alpha Flight's attack on the Xavier Institute that have infected some mutants from the aforementioned Institute.
+The most probable cause was the zombified Alpha Flight's attack on the Xavier Institute that have infected some mutants present there at the time.
 Rogue appears together with some zombies who have attacked Reed Richards of the Ultimates Universe.

 Bullet Points (Earth-70105)